-Mission Description Score Aircraft completes the mission Timefastest, all teams GM Aircraft completes the mission TimeBuzzformer Aircraft does not attempt or complete the mission 0.0
+Mission Description Score GM Aircraft completes the mission Time fastest, all teams Time Buzzformer Aircraft does not attempt or complete the mission 0.0

 3.2 Scoring Analysis

 Sensitivity analysis on the flight scoring function was performed to determine the design parameters and mission objectives that maximize the total mission score.
 Each mission score was analyzed individually to determine the most important design drivers.
 The individual analysis was then combined into an overall scoring analysis.
 The scoring sensitivity allowed the team to identify aircraft design requirements that would maximize the overall scoring potential of the aircraft.